xcyao00/ResAD/README.md

 ---

+## Update
-**Update: The code in this repository is not exactly the same with the method in the NeurIPS conference paper.
+- **The code in this repository is not exactly the same with the method in the NeurIPS conference paper.
 We further improved the method and open-source the improved code, which can achieve better performance and is also more robust.
 For more details, please see our journal version paper ([https://arxiv.org/abs/2509.23741](https://arxiv.org/abs/2509.23741)).**
+- **`2026-06-01`**: 🎉 Our paper `ResAD++: Towards Class-Agnostic Anomaly Detection via Residual Feature Learning` has been accepted by International Journal of Computer Vision (IJCV) 2026.

 ## Installation
 Install all packages (the same version with ours) by the following command: